 Blood Profile

 Arterial blood pressure and resting HR will also be measured in the sitting position; three measurements will be obtained and the average of the last two measurements will be used.
 A fasted blood sample will be taken via venepuncture, according to SOPs, for assessment of HbA1c, fasted glucose, fasted insulin, and lipid profile (HDL, LDL, and total cholesterol).
-Participants who have consented will also have serum/plasma samples taken for future research purposes.

 Response to a Mixed Meal Challenge